Show understanding of recursion

 Tail Recursion

 Tail recursion is a special form of recursion where the recursive call is the very last operation performed in the function.
-Some compilers can optimize tail-recursive functions into iterative code, eliminating the function call overhead and preventing stack overflow.
-However, not all languages or compilers support tail recursion optimization.
+Some compilers can optimize tail-recursive functions into iterative code, eliminating the stack overhead.
+However, not all compilers support tail-call optimization.